My Summer Stage Concert Experience: Grouplove & Portugal. The Man

 When Grouplove came out, the crowd roared as shades of dusk glowed magnificently upon them.
 Alex and I laughed in support: amazed at how much energy the band put into their performance.
 It was also somewhat refreshing, to see so much effort on stage.

-I must admit, I enjoy the likes of local bands, indie rock/pop/folk, neo-soul and R&B, and "conscious" hip hop (is there a better term?), so performances are usually more mellow and I rarely see the jumping around and stage diving like I did with Grouplove.
+I must admit, I enjoy the likes of local bands, indie rock/pop/folk, neo-soul and R&B, and laid back hip-hop, so performances are usually more mellow and I rarely see the jumping around and stage diving like I did with Grouplove.
 They performed a number of songs, a few covers, and pranced the stage in unique clothing, throwing guitars in the air.
 They knew how to rev up the crowd.
 I joked that if you observed the show without sound, you'd think we were watching a heavy metal band.
 It was that intense.

 I danced and sang along, excited to realize that I knew every song.
 The people around me shared the same feeling, probably less surprised, but definitely excited.
 I love being around others when it comes to music and dance.
 You share this unspoken bond through rhythm and emotion, and any differences you might have quickly dissolve in that moment.
 Nothing but that moment matters.
 Nothing but that feeling matters.